 8 tips for a better night’s sleep

-Now that we’ve covered some of the reasons why you might be struggling to get a good night’s sleep, here are some tips that might help…
+Now that we’ve covered some of the reasons why you might be struggling to get a good night’s sleep, here are some tips to help…

 1. Create a daily routine

-Routines are important for maintaining your circadian rhythm (your body’s internal clock), which is responsible for keeping things like your sleep cycle, eating patterns, and hormone production in check.
+Routines are important for maintaining your circadian rhythm (the body’s internal clock), which is responsible for keeping your sleep cycle, eating patterns, and hormone production in check.

 Sticking to the same sleeping and waking time each day can help to keep your circadian rhythm on track and make falling and staying asleep easier.